HAKUOKI EDO BLOSSOMS

 CV: Nobuo Tobita – Straizo (JoJo’s Bizarre Adventure), Kan Soo-Jin (Akatsuki no Yona), Capt.
 Gordon (Disgea)

-Sanan’s character in Edo Blossoms can either become your ally or the antagonist causing all the mayhem, depending on who’s route you’re on.
+Sanan’s character in Edo Blossoms can either become your ally or your enemy causing all the mayhem in the story, depending on whose route you’re playing.
 I remember Sanan giving me the creeps when I played his route in Kyoto Winds.
 Luckily, he redeemed himself in this sequel and I’m so glad how his story turned out.
-I should warn you, his route was one emotional ride.
-Sanan was such a complex character where at one point you literally can’t stand him and on another you just can’t help but fall for him (°ロ°) – It’s madness, I tell ya!
-After playing his route in EB, I now, clearly understand why Sanan’s character has a solid unwavering fanbase. *Tips hat*
+His route was one emotional ride.
+Sanan was such a complex character where at one point you literally can’t stand him and on another, you just can’t help but fall for him (°ロ°) – It’s madness, I tell ya!
+After playing his route in EB, I now, clearly understand why Sanan’s character has a solid unwavering fan base. *Tips hat*